tahdriwilkins/configure-ad/README.md

 <p>
 <ol>
   <li>Now I am ensuring there is connectivity between the domain and the client.
 I logged into Client-1 and ping DC-1 private IP address and it is not connecting.</li>
-  <li>In the next picture, I log into DC-1 and adjust the firewall settings so we can ping it and make sure it is connecting.</li>
+  <li>In the next picture, I log into DC-1 and adjust the firewall settings so we can ping it and make sure it is connecting.
+We enable IMCP to echo so when we log back on ti Client-1, we should not receive packets.</li>
 </ol>
 </p>
 <br />